 There might be other countries that have signed a working holiday agreement with Brazil.
-Do your research and ask from the Brazilian embassy or consulate in your country.
+Do your research and ask the Brazilian embassy or consulate in your country.

-The Requirements for Brazil Work Visa
+Brazil Work Visa Requirements

 The requirements for a Brazil work visa is as follows: